ferlopezm94/nextjs-api-starter-2020/README.md

 ├── .github                     <-- Github Actions definitions and templates for Issues and Pull Requests ├── .vscode                     <-- Workspace settings to automatically apply our linting rules on files save ├── src                         <-- Source code
-│   ├── middlewares             <-- Middlewares used by the handlers
-│   ├── pages
+│   ├── fixtures                <-- Utils to setup the environment of our tests │   ├── middlewares             <-- Middlewares used by the handlers │   ├── pages
 │       └── v1                  <-- Handlers for version 1 of the REST API